rms-2024/rms-2024/README.md

 I am doing it mainly because its interesting to me- I like that I can remain anonymous and don't have to include a stupid email when signing up.
 Bitcoin is great too.
 I have a lot to learn.
-Other projects that interest me are audiobook apps like Audible and Wikipedia.
+Other projects that interest me are Wikipedia and audiobook apps like Audible.
-AI is cool too.
+AI is cool too, LLMS and all that.
 I will probably have to read a lots of your guys's code before ever doing anything.
 Cheers.